Rule 3796:7-2-01 | Procedure for patient registration.

 (2) The prospective patients unexpired Ohio identification card issued by the Ohio bureau of motor vehicles (BMV); or

-(I) A patient registration shall be valid from the date of issuance and expire one year later, on the last day of the month it was issued, unless issued pursuant to paragraph (F) of this rule.
+(I) A patient registration shall be valid from the date of issuance and expire one year later, on the last day of the month it was issued.

 (J) The state board of pharmacy shall send a notification to each patient forty-five calendar days before the expiration date on the patients registry identification card.

 (K) To maintain a valid patient registration, a patient must annually renew, before the expiration date stated on the patients registry identification, a patient registration, in accordance with this rule.
 Renewal submissions, fees, and required documentation may be submitted up to thirty calendar days before the registration will expire.
-Failure to renew a patient registration will result in an automatic suspension.
+Failure to renew a patient registration will result in an automatic expiration of the registration card.